Certifications

 • Bachelor of Science, University of Wisconsin-Stevens Point (May of 2009)

-• Major: Elementary Education
+• Major: Elementary/Middle Level Education

 • Minor: English

-Teaching Experience
+Teaching Experiences

-• 6th-8th Grade Reading Specialist, Interventionist, and Instructional Coach, Karcher Middle School, Burlington, Wisconsin (Aug.
-2022-current)
+• 5th-8th Grade Reading Specialist and Interventionist, Karcher Middle School, Burlington, Wisconsin (Aug.
+2022-June 2025)

 • 7th Grade Literacy Teacher, Lake Denoon Middle School, Muskego, Wisconsin (Aug.
 2013-June 2022)